Hunter Bradley (American football)

-Hunter Austin Bradley (born May 21, 1994) is an American football long snapper who is a free agent.
-He played college football at Mississippi State.
-He was selected by the Green Bay Packers in the seventh round of the 2018 NFL Draft.
+Hunter Austin Bradley (born May 21, 1994) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.
+He was selected by the Green Bay Packers in the seventh round of the 2018 NFL draft.

 College career

 Bradley began his MSU career in 2012 as a tight end but multiple knee surgeries forced him into a long snapping role, which he took over as a starter in 2015.
 The 6-foot-3, 240-pounder from Collierville, Tennessee was perfect through 41 career games and also collected four tackles.

 Professional career

 Green Bay Packers

-Bradley was selected by the Green Bay Packers with the 239th overall pick in the seventh round of the 2018 NFL Draft.
-This made Bradley only the ninth long snapper ever drafted in the NFL Draft.
+Bradley was selected by the Green Bay Packers with the 239th overall pick in the seventh round of the 2018 NFL draft.
+This made Bradley only the ninth long snapper ever drafted in the NFL draft.
 The Packers originally acquired the pick used to select Bradley by trading Lerentee McCray to the Buffalo Bills.
 On May 4, 2018, he signed a contract with the Packers.

 Bradley was placed on the reserve/COVID-19 list by the Packers on August 3, 2020.
 He was activated on August 19, 2020.

 He was released on November 2, 2021.